RI Pre-Kindergarten

 The Rhode Island Department of Education is committed to ensuring that all children begin school ready to learn, and are prepared to succeed in school as life-long learners and productive citizens.

-RI Pre-Kindergarten 2025-2026
+RI Pre-Kindergarten 2026-2027

-RI Pre-K, entering its 17th year, provides free, high-quality Pre-K education to over 2,800 4-year-old children in 20 communities across Rhode Island.
+RI Pre-K, entering its 18th year, provides free, high-quality Pre-K education to over 2,800 4-year-old children in 20 communities across Rhode Island.

 RI Pre-K programs are awarded through a competitive grant application process that evaluates the organization’s demonstrated ability and experience to provide a high-quality early childhood education and a commitment to continued quality improvements.
-RI Pre-K is committed to a mixed-delivery model comprised of Head Start programs, local schools and community based childcare providers.
+RI Pre-K is committed to a mixed-delivery model comprised of Head Start programs, local schools and community-based childcare providers.

 Families may contact the RIDE Pre-K team at RIPre-K@ride.ri.gov with any questions.

-The 2025-2026 RI State Pre-K Lottery is Open
+The 2026-2027 RI State Pre-K Lottery is Open

 Thank you for your interest in the State RI Pre-K Lottery.
 The lottery is now open, and families may apply online using the link below.

-Online applications will be accepted until 11:59 pm on Sunday, June 22, 2025.
+Online applications will be accepted until 11:59 pm on Monday, June 22, 2026.

-Apply to the RI Pre-K Lottery: https://ripreklottery.ride.ri.gov/
+Apply to the RI Pre-K Lottery-https://ripreklottery.ride.ri.gov/

 Paper Applications